Yoga-Yoga Teacher Training 300 hour Yoga Alliance Professionals accredited course

 Length of the Course

-The course adheres to the guidelines and exceeds the minimum requirements set out by Yoga Alliance UK for a 200 hour Yoga Teacher Training Course.
+The course adheres to the guidelines and exceeds the minimum requirements set out by Yoga Alliance Professionals for a 200 hour Yoga Teacher Training Course.
 The specifics are as follows

-Teaching final class assessments (90 minutes class) in June 2019
+Teaching final class assessments (90 minutes class) in July/August /September 2019

 Venue for the Course